04 Euphemia

 03 Tulip

 Although Tulip’s career as an entertainer may have fallen on tough times her bank account – judging from the opulence of her Mont-Royal nest – had not.
-She lived in a three story brick scamper-up that had it all, including stalking grounds, an aviary, and rat warren.
+She lived in a three-story brick scamper-up that had it all, including stalking grounds, an aviary, and rat warren.

-I was pleased to see that Tulip’s nest did not look like a crime scene at all.
+Tulip’s nest did not look like a crime scene at all.
 There was no bright yellow tape, no crowds of reporters.
 Since the forensics team left, there was barely a police presence at all – just one fierce looking Rottweiler, whose primary job was to keep news hounds and curious cats away.

-The murder had occurred in the indoor stalking grounds, where Tulip – and her many guests – would hunt small animals for snacks and sport.
+The murder had occurred in the indoor stalking grounds, where Tulip – and her many guests – would hunt small mammals and birds for snacks and sport.
 A chalk mark outlined the position of Tulip’s body.
 She had died in a fetal position.
 In the midst of her oversize furniture the chalk outline looked small, like that of a kitten.
 This made me think of my own litter of pups back home in Willowdale.1

-We both began to sniff.
+Without a word, Mittens and I both began to sniff.

-I was investigating an area of floor unexpectedly rich in smells when I had the good fortune to discover a cleverly disguised trapdoor, which opened to reveal a cement box nest – the kind you found in every fashionable cat’s house during the 1970s.
+I was investigating an area of floor unexpectedly rich in smells when I had the good fortune to discover a cleverly disguised trapdoor, which opened to reveal a sunken nest – the kind you found in every fashionable cat’s house during the 1970s.
 The floor of the nest was covered by a velvet pillow, on which there was an imprint of the ear of a dog.

 In the middle of the pillow was a card with an inscription written in gold.
 It read, “Tulip, here is a symbol of how my entire pack will protect you.”